Wednesday, September 11, 2024

 It should come as no surprise to any doctor of chiropractic in active practice for any amount of time... and one who regularly sees patients that are often plagued by what may be described as subclinical antalgic postures... that active and chronic mind/body pain, stress and anxiety often accompany odd and indefinable 'expressive postures' in association with geographic and positional... losses of homeostatic equilibrium.

-Over time, these become easily recognizable as precursors to acute episodes of subluxation activity that often lead to, or result from, somatic anxieties and their often indefinable and always self-perpetuating psychosomatic events.
+Over time, these become easily recognizable as precursors to acute episodes of subluxation activity that often lead to, or result from, somatic anxieties and their often indefinable and always self-perpetuating psychodynamic events.
 These repetitive and unconscious activities of mind and body will often resonant with Palmer's metaphysical innate and Freud's metapsychological ego... through an energy postulate that might well be thought of as the... postural unconscious.

 We begin our discussion with the definition of the postural unconscious as an energetic neurostructural activity based on an innate predisposition of selected somatic structures.
 These structures are able to assume very postural patterns of internalized contractures in response to the level of ego threatening, free-floating, emotional stresses within the patient.
 When these emotional stresses reach a level of heightened proportion that can no longer be psychically tolerated, they will 'spill' over into/onto the physical side in the form of myofascial contractions that are repetitive and remain largely unchanged over the years.
-They eventually become tied to the formulation of chronic somatic anxieties, both real and imagined, often resulting in chronic mind/body tension headaches (1).
+They eventually become tied to the formulation of chronic somatic anxieties, both real and imagined, often resulting in chronic mind/body tension/psychodynamic headaches (1).

 This is a form of postural patterning; a learned behavior by which the organism has become dependent upon at times when the need for discharging stressful energies is required by an overwhelmed psyche, unable to cope.
 This release of excess tension throughout the nervous system, and its surrounding infrastructure, sets the stage for the resorption of this energy by selected postures.
 The resulting structural pattern these postures assume is in many cases predictable, and accurate, each and every time (2).
 This process is the manner of energetic communication from the unconscious innate mind... to the conscious ego that demonstrates a threshold of activity at the boundary between mind and body that regulates emotional discharge.
 In such a scenario, what cannot or should not be verbally expressed is suppressed.
 What cannot be acted upon is then often displayed through the expressions of postural dyskinesias and subluxations.